Tax Levy Release

 Effective Ways to Release a Tax Levy

-If you receive a notice of intent to levy and you cannot pay the tax debt in full before the IRS is scheduled to seize your assets, you may be able to remove the tax levy with proper tax resolution (such as setting up an installment plan).
+If you receive a notice of intent to levy and you cannot pay the tax debt in full before the IRS is scheduled to seize your assets, you may be able to remove the tax levy through proper tax resolution, such as setting up an installment plan.
 However, the best course of action is to work out a mutually agreeable solution with the IRS and avoid the levy altogether.

 Pay Off Your Tax Debt Completely